icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ## Summary

-13 lectures show the "state of the art" in 1953.
+Thirteen lectures show the "state of the art" in 1953.

 ## Key Points

 1. Several lectures are extracts of earlier works, or were republished later.
 2. This was almost an aircraft icing design guide.
+3. Selected lectures are reviewed.

 ## Abstract

-Since there was no introduction in the bound book copy I read (it simply starts with Lecture 1), here is a listing of the lecture titles and authors
+Since there was no introduction in the bound book copy I read (it simply starts with Lecture 1).
+Here is a listing of the lecture titles and authors
 (I could not find this seemingly basic information online).

 1. "Supercooled Clouds" Vonnegut, Bernard